ovh/docs/pages/cloud/public-cloud/starting_with_ngc/guide.en-gb.md

 Then, we need to gather information such as:

-- the SOURCE ID `openstack image list --name 'Nvidia GPU Cloud (NGC)'`
+- the SOURCE ID `openstack image list --name 'NVIDIA GPU Cloud (NGC)'`
 - the FLAVOR `'t1-45'`
 - the NETWORK ID `openstack network list --name 'Ext-Net'`